Blendify/blender-manual/trunk/blender_docs/manual/advanced/operators.rst

    :Mode:      All Modes
    :Menu:      None
-   :Hotkey:    :kbd:`CTRL-ALT-D`
+   :Hotkey:    :kbd:`Ctrl-Alt-D`

-The options brings up a menu to set blender into a certain debug mode.
+The options brings up a menu to set Blender into a certain debug mode.

 There are several possible values, for example the most useful, a value of ``256`` enables a debug panel in Cycles render settings that can be used to enable/disable